 10. Louvre Pyramid

 You’ll be one of many lining up to stand on the square posts and pose with the iconic Louvre pyramid, but for good reason.
 Its modern architecture ensconced in an 18th-century palace; it’s the contemporary entrance to antique palatial collections.
 And it’s a necessary Paris shot, and we can’t help but love it when the tip of the pyramid and the tip of your finger line up.
-It’s one that will never get old.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+It’s one that will never get old.Want our insider’s guide to eating in Paris?
+Just add your email address in the form below!

 After spending countless hours (and euros!) at Paris’ fromageries and two years working at Michelin-star restaurant Septime, Paris’ food culture has become a part of Jess.
 She is the Operations Manager and very first guide for Devour Paris.